annotation/text-fabric/tf/docs/about/clientmanual.md

         but you can switch this off by means of an option.
         See **Options** below.

+<mark>18. links to online</mark>
+:   The top level layers are linked to an online
+    representation of the corpus.
+    For example, for NENA it is the GitHub repository where the source texts are stored.
+    For the BHSA it is [SHEBANQ](https://shebanq.ancient-data.org).

 ## Export

 You can export the search results to Excel (or rather, a tab-separated file, `.tsv`).